Empowering people with disability in rural farming areas through creative capacity building

 The pilot programme will focus on the specific province of Pursat, Cambodia.

 How many months are required for the project idea?
 (500 characters)

 The proposed project will require 18 months to develop, run and evaluate the programme.
-During this time the drum seeder product will need to be refined (3 months), the workshop content will need to be developed (3 months) and the workshop will be implemented with 3 separate participant groups.
-The 3 groups will priorities problems (other than the problem that the rice seeder addresses) and work on frugal solutions to these problems.
+During this time the drum seeder product will need to be refined (3 months), the workshop content will need to be developed (3 months) and the programme will be implemented with three separate community groups.
+The three groups will complete the training, build the drum seeder and then be supported to identify and solve their own challenges over a six-month period.